 Setup Formatter

-We need format our code follows a standard then other one can read and maintenance your code easily.
+We need to format our code to follow a standard then another one can read and maintain your code easily.

 To setup formatter in Eclipse IDE, you should go to Preferences -> Java -> Code Style -> Formatter.